robertobressani/car-rental/README.md

 ## Main React Components

 - `App` (in `App.js`): main React component, it will manage all the other components, making them rendering according to the routes
-  - `Header` (in `Header.js`): manages the top part of the page, with buttons to log/in ou.
+  - `Header` (in `Header.js`): manages the top part of the page, with buttons to log-in/out.
 When the user is logged in, it renders also the `NavigationPanel` for the navigation between pages (2 different instantiation of this component are created, one to be shown in desktop mode and one in mobile, with different classes and properties ).
   - `CarList` (in `CarList.js`): it manages the rendering of `/cars` route and the state of all categories, brands and the selected ones.
 Uses:
     - `CarFilterBox` (in `CarFilters.js`): manages the filter part.
 Uses `CarFilterItem`, declared in the same file
     - `CarTable` (in `.js`): manages all the cars and renders them according to the filters.
 Uses `SmartTable` (`SmartTable.js`) to render the list (provides pagination and sorting by columns).